-With Thanksgiving on the way (albeit looking a little different this year,) I have had several people ask about my famous squash casserole that I make.
+With Thanksgiving on the way I have had several people ask about my famous squash casserole that I make.
 It’s easy and so cheesy and OMG so good.I so admit it!
 I grew up going to my “Gammy’s” house every year where the cousins would play football in the front yard of course I watched that and didn’t partake.
 Lot’s of firsts happened down on South Battery here in Charleston.
 When I was 2 years old, I climbed up on the grand piano and started playing.
 My uncle yelled at my father to get me off and for me to stop banging.
 My father told him no, listen Lawson is playing what’s on the TV commercial note for note at 2 years old!
 There in started my career in entertainment and music.
 This recipe is my go to and people will not let me NOT make it.
 Y’all enjoy!!

 THE FAMOUS RECIPE: